PriyanshuPandey11/Analytics_Projects/PowerBI StoryTelling Project - Rallis/Readme.md

 * Inventory nearing expiry
 * Working capital blocked in excess inventory

-The objective of this project was to uncover the root causes behind these issues and present actionable insights through an intuitive Power BI dashboard.
+The objective of this project was to identify the underlying causes of these issues and present business-ready insights through interactive Power BI dashboards.

 ---